apache/iceberg/docs/docs/api.md

 * `iceberg-mr` is an implementation of MapReduce and Hive InputFormats and SerDes for Iceberg (use iceberg-hive-runtime for a shaded version for use with Hive)
 * `iceberg-nessie` is a module used to integrate Iceberg table metadata history and operations with [Project Nessie](https://projectnessie.org/)
 * `iceberg-data` is a client library used to read Iceberg tables from JVM applications
-* `iceberg-pig` is an implementation of Pig's LoadFunc API for Iceberg
 * `iceberg-runtime` generates a shaded runtime jar for Spark to integrate with iceberg tables